 End your next meal on a sweet note with these classic and comforting pudding recipes.

-It’s not Valentine’s Day without a chocolate dessert.
-My rich old-fashioned treat is oh-so-creamy and comforting! —Lily Julow, Lawrenceville, Georgia
+Life is too short to pass on dessert.
+This old-fashioned treat is so creamy and comforting! —Lily Julow, Lawrenceville, Georgia

 My family loves old-fashioned tapioca, but I don’t always have time to make it.
 So, I came up with this simple recipe.
 It lets us enjoy one of our favorites without all the hands-on time. —Ruth Peters, Bel Air, Maryland